opengroup/opengroup-core/README.md

 OpenGroup is a work in progress, if you want to join, please do!

-If you want to know a bit more you can check out the slide of a presentation that was made for OpenGroup. http://opengroup.io/opengroup-presentation
+If you want to know a bit more you can check out the slides of a presentation that was made for OpenGroup. http://opengroup.io/opengroup-presentation